raceychan/lihil/README.md

 Implementing core functionalities of lihil, feature parity with fastapi

-- [ ] v0.2.x: Official Plugins (beta stage)
+- [x] v0.2.x: Official Plugins (current stage)

-We will be getting ready for production usage before v0.3.0, adding offical plugins to extend the abilitiy of lihil.
+We would keep adding new features & plugins to lihil without making breaking changes.
+This might be the last minor versions before v1.0.0.

-- [ ] v0.3.x: Performance boost (stable stage)
+- [ ] v0.3.x: Performance boost

-we will attempt to out-perform go, nodejs and java by implementing some of the hot-spot in c without introducing breaking changes.
+The plan is to rewrite some components in c, roll out a server in c, or other performance optimizations in 0.3.x.

+If we can do this without affect current implementations in 0.2.0 at all, 0.3.x may never occur and we would go stright to v1.0.0 from v0.2.x